Somerset and Dorset Joint Railway: Origins

-The Somerset Central Railway opened on 28 August 1854 from Glastonbury to Highbridge Wharf.
+The Somerset Central Railway was authorised by the Somerset Central Railway Act 1852 (15 & 16 Vict. c. lxiii), and opened on 28 August 1854 from Glastonbury to Highbridge Wharf.
 Glastonbury was then an important manufacturing town, but its location made the transport of goods difficult.
 Coastal shipping was still dominant for transport and the Bristol Channel ports of Bridgwater and Highbridge were about 18 miles away.
 The Bristol and Exeter Railway (B&ER) had been opened, passing through both those towns, in 1841.

 Highbridge was chosen as the destination because a route to Bridgwater would have been much more challenging technically, because of high ground to the east of Bridgwater itself.
 The Glastonbury Canal had been bought by the friendly B&ER, and by arrangement with them the canal was closed and the railway built partly on the course of the canal, reducing construction cost.

 The line was opened as broad gauge, as a feeder to the B&ER, and had stations at Glastonbury, Ashcott, Shapwick, Edington, Bason Bridge (opened in 1862) and Highbridge at the B&ER station.
 There were goods facilities at Highbridge Wharf, to the west of the B&ER line.
 The line was worked operationally by the B&ER.

 Initial results were encouraging, and the original objective of the railway, to give Glastonbury access to the maritime and railway transport links at Highbridge, was successfully achieved.